lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

   will be invoked before parsing the DOM while ``onComplete`` will be invoked when the DOM and all the resources (images, subframes, ...) have been loaded.

-So let's start with a minimual code that will print "Hello World" when injected into `Lego.com`_ website.
+So let's start with a minimal code that will print "Hello World" when injected into `Lego.com`_ website.
 The module path will be ``content/Lego.js``.

 .. code:: javascript